Ask AI

 Use controller inputs for authority

-Do not assume nested contract execution.
+Nested contract execution needs evidence.
 One covenant can authorize another through a sibling input, covenant ID, template hash, or signature rule.

 Prove state before live claims